lee212/simpleazure/docs/azure_quickstart_templates.rst

         >>> rhel_templates = aqst.search("rhel")

-It found 13 templates and the first ten items are like:
+It found 13 templates and the first ten items are:

 ::
         >>> len(rhel_templates)